oracle/oci-python-sdk/docs/installation.rst

  Prerequisites
 ===============

-* An Oracle Bare Metal Cloud Services account
+* An Oracle Cloud Infrastructure account
 * A user created in that account, in a group with a policy that grants the desired permissions.
   This can be a user for yourself, or another person/system that needs to call the API.
   For an example of how to set up a new user, group, compartment, and policy, see `Adding Users`_ in the Getting Started Guide.
-For a list of other typical Oracle Bare Metal Cloud Services policies, see `Common Policies`_ in the User Guide.
+For a list of other typical Oracle Cloud Infrastructure policies, see `Common Policies`_ in the User Guide.
 * Python version 2.7.5 or 3.5 or later, running on Mac, Windows, or Linux.
 * The Python SDK uses the `cryptography.io`_ library, which has its own additional `build requirements`_.
 * A keypair used for signing API requests, with the public key uploaded to Oracle.
 Only the user calling